 Unfortunately, to make matters more complicated, potentially different taxable transactions you may consider or complete in a tax year can combine with the different tax treatments for the withdrawals and distributions from your various investment and retirement accounts and create meaningfully different tax expense scenarios for you.
 Of course, as your taxes go up, there is less left for you to live on.

 Poor Retirement Distribution Planning

 Can Lead to Higher

 Remember, taxes will likely be one of your biggest expenses in retirement, so deferring, minimizing and optimizing your taxes can help extend the life of your savings.

 Most of us can benefit from looking ahead and planning for the most tax-efficient combination of taxable account withdrawals and retirement account distributions as possible.
 It’s important to remember that the amounts and order of taxable account withdrawals and retirement account distributions that may be optimal in one year may be less than optimal in future years because of other taxable events that may occur in your life in future years.

-Contact us if you would like help developing a retirement distribution plan.
-That’s just part of what we do.
+If you would like help developing a retirement distribution plan, we may be able to help.